EhoNo1/Aetous-Open-Decorations/README.md

 # Aetous-Open-Decorations
 A big library of all the decorations Aetous has made for their VR social game projects.
-Setup to use

 # How to Use
 Clone or download the repo and save it somewhere safe.